swcarpentry/board/subcommittees/mentoring/procedure-discussion-session.md

 describe whether newly trained instructors participating as a part of the checkout procedure were engaged and could answer target questions described in the checkout procedure.

 The facilitator of the meeting should 1) archive the etherpad and 2) clean the etherpad for the next user.
-To archie, click the star in the top left corner.
+To archive, click the star in the top left corner.
 This will save a copy of the etherpad in its current state.
 Then, the faciliator should delete all the community added comments and change the dates to prepare the etherpad for the next session

 Each month, the facilitators of discussion sessions will coordinate to write a blog post summarizing the topics discussed.